The Lighthouse Circuit

 History

-Mile Rocks Light was a lighthouse built on a submerged rock at the entrance to the Golden Gate, first lit in 1906.
-The original multi-story structure was demolished in 1966 and replaced with a helicopter pad and automated light.
-The stump of the original structure is still visible at low tide.
-It is one of the most dramatic lighthouse sites in San Francisco Bay.
+First lit 1906 on a submerged rock at the south side of the Golden Gate entrance.
+The original multi-story tower was demolished in 1966 and replaced with a helicopter pad and automated light.
+The stump of the original base is still visible at low tide.

 Why it matters